econ122-f25/github-classroom-for-students/README.md

 The previous steps were for setting up the software in general.
 The next steps are specific to how you should manage using Git/GitHub/RStudio for **this** class

 1. Have a folder specifically for this class (call it something like econ122).
-Within this folder, I would recommend a folder titled **home** (which will dynamically update the course materials) , as well a folder titled **problem_sets**.
+Within this folder, I would recommend a folder titled **home** for your activities, as well a folder titled **problem_sets**.

 Here is a basic illustration of how my directory structure looks.